Duality, Polite Water-filling, and Optimization for MIMO B-MAC Interference Networks and iTree Networks: Theory

-For a single linear constraint and colored noise, we denote as a network where the channel matrices is given by $\left[\mathbf{H}_{l,k}\right]$; the input covariance matrices must satisfy the linear constraint $\sum_{l=1}^{L}\textrm{Tr}\left(\mathbf{\Sigma}_{l}\hat{\mathbf{W}}_{l}\right)\leq P_{T}$; and the covariance matrix of the noise at the receiver of link $l$ is given by $\mathbf{W}_{l}$.
-If some links have the same physical receiver and thus the same noise, the noise covariance matrices of these links are implicitly assumed to be the same.
-Similarly, if some links have the same physical transmitter, the linear constraint matrices $\hat{\mathbf{W}}_{l}$'s associated with these links are also assumed to be the same.
-The extension is facilitated by the following lemma which can be proved by variable substitutions. \begin{lemma} The achievable rate region of the network (\ref{eq:net-color-linear-constraint}) is the same as the achievable rate region of the network with sum power constraint and white noise If $\mathbf{\Sigma}_{1:L}^{'}$ achieves certain rates and satisfies the sum power constraint in network (\ref{eq:net-whitened}), $\mathbf{\Sigma}_{1:L}$ obtained by $\mathbf{\Sigma}_{l}=\hat{\mathbf{W}}_{l}^{-1/2}\mathbf{\Sigma}_{l}^{'}\hat{\mathbf{W}}_{l}^{-1/2},\:\forall l$ achieves the same rates and satisfies the linear constraint in network (\ref{eq:net-color-linear-constraint}) and vice versa. \end{lemma}
+as a network where the channel matrices is given by $\left[\mathbf{H}_{l,k}\right]$; the input covariance matrices must satisfy the linear constraint $\sum_{l=1}^{L}\textrm{Tr}\left(\mathbf{\Sigma}_{l}\hat{\mathbf{W}}_{l}\right)\leq P_{T}$; and the covariance matrix of the noise at the receiver of link $l$ is given by $\mathbf{W}_{l}$.
+The extension is facilitated by the following lemma which can be proved by variable substitutions. \begin{lem} The achievable rate region of the network (\ref{eq:net-color-linear-constraint}) is the same as the achievable rate region of the network with sum power constraint and white noise